 A: One of the most common diets recommended by healthcare professionals to alleviate IBS symptoms is the FODMAP diet.
 Fermentable carbohydrates (also known as FODMAPs), are small carbohydrate (sugar) molecules found in everyday foods that may be poorly absorbed in the small intestine of some people.
-FODMAPs are fermented (digested) by intestinal bacteria, which can lead to symptoms of abdominal pain, excess gas, constipation and/or diarrhea.
+FODMAPs are fermented (digested) by intestinal bacteria, which can lead to symptoms of abdominal pain, excess gas, constipation, and diarrhea.
 Following a low-FODMAP diet may help to reduce gastrointestinal symptoms in 75% of IBS patients.

 A: If other dietary strategies have not been successful in relieving your symptoms, a trial of a probiotic (in the dose recommended) may be helpful.
 However, Probiotics are not medicine!
 They are available to purchase as capsules, tablets or powders, and can also be found in some fortified yogurts and fermented milk products.
 However, not all probiotics are the same.
 It is important to choose a product that is proven to be safe and offers benefits for the specific symptoms you want to relieve.
 Speak to your doctor or pharmacist about which probiotic may be right for YOU.

 A: There are medications approved in Canada for IBS (over the counter or prescription) that can help your symptoms as well.
 Peppermint Oil is a relatively new treatment option out there has recently been confirmed in a clinical trial.
 Peppermint can relax muscle, eases hypersensitivity in the bowels, and modulates pain in IBS.